Junpeng-Wang-TUM/GMGS-3D/README.md

 A Geometric Multigrid Solver (GMGS) for Large-scale Static Finite Element Simulation on 3D Cartesian Mesh

 # Target
-"GMGS-3D" is designed to generate the high-resolution data sets of vector or 2nd-order tensor field for academic use, e.g., displacement field, stress field, etc.
+Out of academic use, "GMGS-3D" is designed to generate the high-resolution data sets of vector (displacement) or 2nd-order tensor (stress) field with the normal PC within an affordable time.

 # Design description
 "GMGS-3D" proceeds the static Finite Element Analysis (FEA) for solid objects discretized into Cartesian mesh, where,